tomjn/WordPress-The-Right-Way/en/servers_and_deployment/migrations.md

 The reason for this is that some data is stored in serialised PHP data structures.
 These serialised strings contain the length of the URL, and if your URLs length changes, the data structures are no longer valid.
 This causes issues when you attempt to load your site.

 To get around this, a number of tools are available that can look inside the data structures and modify them correctly.
-We recommend using WP CLI, but other solutions exist.
+We recommend using WP-CLI's [search-replace](http://wp-cli.org/commands/search-replace/) command, but other solutions exist.